Blake Griffin: Draft year injury (2009–2010)

 On April 7, 2009, Griffin announced that he would give up his final two years of eligibility and declared for the NBA draft after his sophomore year.
 A press conference announcing his decision was aired nationally on ESPNews.
 He was selected as the first overall pick by the Los Angeles Clippers in the 2009 NBA draft.
+Griffin's college jersey number of 23 was already taken by Marcus Camby, so he swapped the digits and wore No. 32 with the Clippers.
 Griffin played for the Clippers' Summer League Team and was named Summer League MVP.
 In their final preseason game, he injured his kneecap as he landed after a dunk.
 The day before the 2009–10 season started, it was confirmed that Griffin had a stress fracture in his left knee, delaying his NBA debut for seven weeks.
 After resting the stress fracture for several weeks, tests revealed that his knee was not recovering properly.
 In January 2010, Griffin had surgery on his broken left kneecap, causing him to miss the remainder of the 2009–10 season.